 For much of his life as a journalist, Galeano wielded words with the self-awareness of a poet.
 As authoritarian regimes across Latin America propped themselves up with bullets and violence, words were Galeano’s sole weapons.
-In his youth and middle ages, when the brush fire of revolution and counter-revolutions promised to turn the post colonial worlds upside down and inside out, the lure of the caudillo, the strongman, as the answer to all problems was played once more across Latin America.
+In his youth and middle age, as the brush fire of revolution and counter-revolutions promised to burn down the past in order to prop up a future in the newly founded post-colonial states, the lure of the caudillo, the strongman, as the answer to all problems arose once more across Latin America.
 Unlike many of his peers, Galeano was more skeptical of their promises, for he knew this lure of authoritarian father figure was a recurring Latin American political ailment.
 After the short lived promises of democracy in countries like Argentina under men like Hipólito Yrigoyen, Galeano’s career spanned an age when the epidemic of authoritarianism swept in, like some biblical pestilence: Peron in Argentina, Castro in Cuba, Pinochet in Chile, Trujillo in Dominican Republic, Duvaliers in Haiti, Martinez in El Salvador, Somoza of Nicaragua, Rios Montt in Guatemala, and the military dictatorships of Brazil, Paraguay, and Honduras.
 In many of these cases, these strong men were representatives of the elaborate appendages and vassals who remained when the old colonial powers had withdrawn but not vanished.
 What these regimes had in common was the casual reliance on violence, arbitrary arrests, and eventually even killings.
 Predictably, these ruling juntas stymied the flourishing of a democratic society.
 But they weren’t solely to blame either.
-The frigidity of the Cold War froze the grounds and that which was allowed to emerge, politically speaking, under the malevolent gaze of the CIA and the KGB, was distorted, macabre, and cannibalistic.
-Societies became abattoirs; governments became family run shakedown enterprises; armed forces were gangsters with uniforms, and violence replaced Spanish or Portuguese as the lingua franca.
-To write openly about these claustrophobias was tantamount to inviting death or worse, to be disappeared away into prisons, baby gulags, and an abyss from which humans and humanity rarely returned.
+The frigidity of the Cold War froze the grounds and that which was allowed to germinate, politically speaking, under the malevolent gaze of the CIA and the KGB, was distorted, macabre, and cannibalistic.
+Societies became abattoirs; governments became family run shakedown enterprises; armed forces were gangsters in uniforms.
+Violence replaced Spanish or Portuguese as the lingua franca.
+To write openly about nations as thinly veiled claustrophobias was tantamount to inviting death or worse, to be disappeared away into prisons, baby gulags, and into an abyss from which humans and humanity rarely returned.
 Galeano himself fled Uruguay to Argentina, then fled from Argentina to Spain.

 People travelled from far and wide to hear him read out his epistles about the birds in Amazon and imagined monsters of medieval travelogues, the fishermen and the fanatic, the white elephant football stadiums and the forgotten Mayan ruins, the cruelty of the skin-and-bones poverty and the preposterous indulgences of the dictatorial elite.
 His words and texts were fragmentary, gently indignant and airy enough to let the reader imagine a world of her own.
 On the elisions of history, he writes: